top of page

 Are children who still need toileting support all in one class?

-A child between the ages of 3 and 3 ½ who is not yet toilet independent - may enroll in any 2 or 3-day schedule with a parent or caregiver in attendance.
+Preferably not:) A child between the ages of 2 ½ to 3 ½ who is not yet toilet independent will enroll in a 2 or 3-day scheule, with a parent or caregiver in attendance.
+But there is no specific class day or time required.

-Children ages 3 ½ - 5 should be completely toilet independent prior to enrollment.
+Children ages 3 ½ - 5 must be completely toilet independent prior to enrollment.

 Can class schedules be combined?
 Is there a discount for that?